 - Make sure every page has a meta description.

 - Don’t put the text that you want search engines to index inside images.
-For example, if you want your company name or address to be indexed, make sure it is text on the page and not displayed inside a company logo.
+For example, if you want your company name or address to be indexed, make sure it is text on the webpage and not just displayed on the image.

 - Do use ALT tags for every image.
 These describe images for people using screen readers, which shows that your site is very accessible and organized to search engines.
 It also tells search engines more about the content on your page, helping them index your site better.

-This article was originally posted in 2014.
-It has been updated for 2018.
+This article was originally posted in 2018 and has been updated for 2020.